What is a Researcher Profile?

 - Other Research Identities - details of other options available

-- Networking and Web Profiles - set up an online profile to promote your publications and connect with other researchers
+- Academic social networks (ASN) - set up an online profile to promote your publications and connect with other researchers

 - Using Social Media - use social media to alert readers about your research